ruebot/apeshit-cpi-kernel-module/README.md

 [ 4881.408407] [apeshit]: Now playing track 1 - Shaved Ape Drape
 ```

-If you've read this far, god help us all, and thank @usrbinnc for letting us stand on the shoulder of giants!
+If you've read this far, god help us all, and thank @usrbinnc for letting us stand on the shoulders of giants!

 People insane enough to contribute (thanks!!) --
 ---------